GRAVITATION

 \(\Rightarrow\) (3.z) has a solution \(r_{crit}={3\over 2}R_s\) on \(]0,+\infty[\).

-Photon coming from infinity
+Photon entering from infinity

 Assuming that \(R<{3\over 2}R_s\), this is the limiting case where the radial coordinate \(r\) of \(p\) entering from infinity asymptotically reaches « from above » the value \(r_0=r_2=r_{crit}={3\over 2}R_s\) and \(p\) moves to a circular orbit of radius \(r_{crit}\) around the massive object.
 This orbit is unstable: as seen previously, if \(r\) becomes greater than \(r_{crit}=r_0\), \(p\) continues towards infinity, and if \(r\) becomes less than \(r_{crit}=r_2\), \(p\) follows a trajectory towards the point \(O\) center of the massive object and reaches the latter.
 If \(R>{3\over 2}R_s\), \(p\) impacts the massive object when \(r= R\).

 Assuming that \(R<{3\over 2}R_s\), this is the limiting case where the radial coordinate \(r\) of \(p\) exiting from \(R_s\) asymptotically reaches « from below » the value \(r_2=r_0=r_{crit}={3\over 2}R_s\) and \(p\) moves to a circular orbit of radius \(r_{crit}\) around the massive object.
-This orbit is unstable: as seen previously, if \(r\) becomes less than\(r_{crit}=r_2\), \(p\) returns to the massive object, and if \(r\) becomes greater than \(r_{crit}=r_0\), \(p\) escapes from the massive object and follows a trajectory towards infinity.
+This orbit is unstable: as seen previously, if \(r\) becomes less than \(r_{crit}=r_2\), \(p\) returns to the massive object, and if \(r\) becomes greater than \(r_{crit}=r_0\), \(p\) escapes from the massive object and follows a trajectory towards infinity.

 Case \(b<b_{crit}\) or \(\Delta<0\)